sequelize/sequelize-typescript/README.md

   age: number;
 }
 ```
-The model need to extend the `Model` class and has to be annotated with the `@Table` decorator.
+The model needs to extend the `Model` class and has to be annotated with the `@Table` decorator.
 All properties, that
 should appear as a column in the database, require the `@Column` annotation.

 ### `@Table`